 Your personal pension

 There’s a lot to think about here.
-Personal pensions don’t automatically start paying you regular amounts when you retire – you’ll need to turn your fund into an income to do that.
+Personal pensions don’t automatically start paying you regular amounts when you retire – you can view how to take money from your pension fund here.

 Other assets, savings and investments